Part of the Revenue Operations series

 Account-based revenue is the practice of aligning sales, marketing, and customer success around a defined list of target accounts with coordinated, multi-channel engagement.
 Unlike broad demand gen that casts a wide net, ABR concentrates resources on the accounts most likely to buy and expand.

 The shift from ABM (account-based marketing) to ABR (account-based revenue) matters.
-ABM is a marketing program.
-ABR is a revenue model that connects pipeline generation, deal velocity, and expansion revenue into a single operating system.
+ABM is often a marketing program.
+ABR is a revenue model that connects pipeline generation, deal velocity, and expansion into one operating system.
 The distinction is KPI ownership: ABR puts sales and marketing in the same room, running from the same account list, measured on the same pipeline number.

 Why Does ABR Outperform Broad Demand Gen for Mid-Market Companies?

-Mid-market companies can't out-spend enterprise players on demand gen. A $40M B2B company running $200K/month in paid media against companies spending $2M/month will lose that math every time.
-ABR changes the equation by concentrating spend on the 50-100 accounts where your win probability is highest.
+Mid-market companies cannot always out-spend enterprise players on demand gen. A $40M B2B company running six-figure monthly paid media against competitors spending seven figures will lose that math.
+ABR changes the equation by concentrating spend on the accounts where your win probability is highest.

-The Revenue Cadence is what makes ABR sustainable.
+Operating cadence that scales is what makes ABR sustainable.
 Without the weekly and monthly rhythm connecting sales activity to marketing programs, ABR degrades into a list of names with no coordinated execution.
+For the revenue-specific standup format, see the revenue cadence.

 Step 1: Build Your Ideal Customer Profile from Revenue Data